Newsbin Search and Advanced Settings

 Tuning Newsbin to Improve Performance

-Newsbin is a standalone executable and there are some inhibiting factors that can make it run more slowly.
-Users with older computers or slower CPU's, slow hard-disks, or other issues can still get the most out of the software by knowing a few tweaks.
+Newsbin is a standalone program and there are some inhibiting factors that can make it run more slowly.
+Users with older computers or slower CPU's, slow hard drives, or other issues can still get the most out of the software by knowing a few tweaks.

 Spread Disk Traffic Across Multiple Drives

-One huge limiting factor is disk access.
-The software is responsible for writing dozens of files simultaneously, often repairing, unpacking, and piecing them back together at the same time.
-For those that have multiple hard drives installed, spreading downloads and disk calls to different high-performance disks will greatly improve speed.
+One huge limiting factor for any newsreader is disk access speeds.
+Newsbin Pro is responsible for writing dozens of files simultaneously, often repairing, unpacking, and piecing them back together at the same time.
+For those that have multiple hard drives installed, spreading work and disk calls across different high-performance disks will greatly improve speed.

 Ethernet vs. Wireless

-If your download speeds aren't as fast you'd thought they be, try hardwiring your internet connection with an ethernet cord.
+If the download speeds from your news server aren't as fast you'd thought they be, try hardwiring your internet connection with an ethernet cord.
 You should notice an immediate improvement.

 Turn Off Thumbnails

-Thumbnails are cool for modern super-fast CPUs, but they will slow down processing time significantly if you are downloading images.
+Thumbnails are cool for modern super-fast CPUs, but they will slow down processing time significantly if your newsreader program is downloading images.

-You should notice speed improvements if you close the Downloads tab since it constantly needs to be updated when you're downloading.
+You should notice speed improvements if you close the Downloads tab since this is one of the features that needs to be constantly updated when you're downloading data.

-You can try increasing the Chunk Cache size to help improve disk-based bottleneck.
-This can be especially intensive during the unrar and repair process.
+You can try increasing the Chunk Cache size to help improve hard drive bottlenecks.
+This can be especially intensive while your newsreader software is in the unrar and repair process.